MPKuchciak/t-SNEExploration/Dimension_reduction.md

 variation in writing style within those digit classes.

 ![](Dimension_reduction_files/figure-gfm/all%20graphs2-1.png)<!-- -->

+Interpretation of the t-SNE Visualization with Perplexity 100 and iterations of 1000

 *Cluster Overlap*: Compared to the previous visualization with a perplexity of 30, there seems to be more overlap between clusters.
 This might be an indication that the higher perplexity value is causing the